Kentucky Rental Agreement

 Kentucky Landlord Tenant Laws

-• Settling Legal Disputes – Kentucky allows hearing landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $2,500.
+• Settling Legal Disputes – Kentucky allows landlord-tenant disputes in small claims courts, as long as the amount in controversy is under $2,500.
 Unlike many states, Kentucky allows evictions in small claims.
 Rent-related cases have a 15-year statute of limitations, while cases involving property damage have a 5-year statute of limitations.

 To learn more about landlord tenant laws in Kentucky, click here.